-- f.
-FAI on PCB shall be performed in case double insulation applies, in conformance with the requirement 13.9.2d of the of ECSS-Q-ST-70-12. - g.
-FAI on PCB should be performed in case the PCB design is complex and the coupon cannot be designed with full representativity, in conformance with the requirement 15.2 b of ECSS-Q-ST-70-12.
+- b.
+FAI on PCB shall be performed in case this is specified by the procurement authority. - c.
+FAI on PCB shall be performed in case double insulation applies, in conformance with the requirement 13.9.2d of ECSS-Q-ST-70-12. - d.
+FAI on PCB should be performed in case the PCB design is complex and the coupon cannot be designed with full representativity, in conformance with the requirement 15.2b of ECSS-Q-ST-70-12. - e.
+FAI on PCB should be performed on a representative PCB from the batch for the first procurement, if a technology is procured from a PCB manufacturer for the first time. - f.
+During FAI on PCB, the microsectioning shall verify the technology features that are procured for the first time.